DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/teacher-degree-apprenticeships.md

 ## Who’s eligible to apply for a teacher degree apprenticeship?
 Teacher degree apprenticeships will be open to anyone who would like to gain a degree and become a qualified teacher.
 This includes, but is not limited to, teaching assistants, school leavers or people looking to change careers.

-The teacher degree apprenticeship is available to candidates who meet specific eligibility requirements.
+You can apply for a place on a teacher degree apprenticeship if you meet specific eligibility requirements.

 To be eligiable to apply for a TDA, you must be: